natallzl/data310/Project1.md

 |          3540 Kellogg Way San Diego CA 92106        | $15,000,000    | $1,466,222.57 | -$13,533,777.43   |
 |           1330 Inspiration Dr La Jolla CA 92037         | $13,500,000   | $1,459,646.42 | -$12,040,353.58  |
 |            5850 Camino De La Costa La Jolla CA 92037          | $13,595,000  | $1,804,958.72 | -$11,790,041.28  |

+Looking at these top best and worst deals, it appears that home location may play a big role in the price of the home; the ten worst deals are all homes located in the La Jolla neighborhood of San Diego, which is known for seaside living and ocean views.

 ***Stretch goal:*** **add a spatial variable to your feature set and compare with the original model.
 Did this improve the predictive power of your model?
 If so, how?**